 One convenient aspect of the Warren Commission’s version of events was that it did not need to readily address the subject of motive.
 Oswald was a loner, an unstable character with a history of unusual behaviour and associations with communist organisations.
 It was easy to justify the idea that he had decided one day to take this once-in-a-lifetime chance as the President passed by the window of the building in which he worked, to take a shot at him and carve his name in the history books forever.
 That is really as much as the Warren Commission said about motive.
 Oswald was a communist and therefore, with the fever of hatred against communism in the US coming out of the period of the McCarthy witch-hunt trials, it was easy to convince people that this was enough reason, for Oswald at least.

 Unfortunately, Oswald survived the assassination and subsequent arrest and had an opportunity to speak to the press, albeit in somewhat restricted terms.
-When he did he failed to fit the model of the mad assassin claiming his place in history.
+When he did, he failed to fit the model of the mad assassin claiming his place in history.
 In fact he denied having killed the President, which was completely out of character for a militant.
 He described himself as a patsy and conducted himself, as far as he was able, with some decorum and dignity.

 Kennedy was a modern president, the first of a new generation of presidents following the war.
 He was young, charismatic and charming.
 He was married to Jacqueline, who invariably upstaged him in the glamour stakes wherever they went, and their family was much admired throughout the world.
-They were the nearest thing the United States had to a royal family.
-However, Kennedy was an Irish catholic and he won the election in 1960 by the narrowest of margins, and it is now known, with the help of intervention by his father who used his contacts in organised crime to help ‘manage’ the election in a few key states.
+They were the nearest thing the United States had to a royal family and conducted an intimate relationship with the American people.

 Some might say that there were so many who were potentially motivated to see Kennedy be replaced, that perhaps there are just too many reasons why people wanted to see him removed.